PerryRhodan/TTSDK-Animation/README.md

 Below is a small example highlighting the features of this library and how to use them.

 ## Plain image drawing
-The library offers the DrawableImage interface to offer a more conevnient way to draw differnt types of images.
+The library offers the DrawableImage interface to offer a more convenient way to draw different types of images.
 Below the implementation of a simple plain image is demonstrated.

 ```java
 // We need a JavaFx Canvas first